Buff History, Family Crest & Coats of Arms

 The surname Buff was first found in Hesse, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name Buff became an integral part of that turbulent region as it forged important alliances with other families within the nation.

-Important Dates for the Buff family
+Early History of the Buff family

 This web page shows only a small excerpt of our Buff research.
 Another 85 words (6 lines of text) covering the year 1579 is included under the topic Early Buff History in all our PDF Extended History products and printed products wherever possible.